uio-bmi/kmercount/README.md

 `ACGTNacgtn` are accepted, but be aware that `N` and `n` are treated as `A`.

 The kmer sequences should be distinct.
-If they are not distinct, a warning will be given.
+The number of distinct (unique) kmers will be shown.

 ## Example